-Pawprints is Boston Children’s Hospital dog visitation program.
-The Pawprints Program mission is to provide hospitalized children and their families a healthy diversion from the usual hospital routine and an opportunity for social interaction.
+Pawprints is the Boston Children’s Hospital’s animal assisted visitation program.
+Pawprints provides patients and their families with a healthy diversion from the usual hospital routine and an opportunity for social interaction.

 Special thanks to the Boston Children's League for their generosity in helping support Pawprints.